sglavoie/sglavoie.github.io/content/learnings/0042_book_summary_learning_go_idiomatic_approach_real_world_go_programming.md

 ---

-# Chapter 2: Primitive Types and Declarations
+# Predeclared Types and Declarations

-## Built-in types
+## Predeclared types

 - Zero value
     - Assigned to a variable that is declared with no initial value (doesn't lead to bugs like in C or C++).